 Our last bird of the day were hoodies at the side of the road – Hooded crows (Corvus cornix).
 They are a northern birdin the UK, one shade of grey and one of black.
 Once upon a time they were considered to be a race of the all black carrion crow (Corvus corone).
 Now they have been elevated to a separate species, the hybrids between them having been found to be less vigorous than the pure-bred.
 It’s hard to keep up.

 As for Loch Ness, we saw no monster.
-We did nip up to a viewpoint in Farigaig Forest, through massive pines and mounds of green moss on the forest floor.
+We did climb up to a viewpoint in Farigaig Forest, through massive pines and great mounds of green moss on the forest floor.
 We could see Urquhart Castle in the north and across to less severe slopes opposite where there were farms and settlements below the line of the bare mountains.
 Otherwise, we drove most of the Loch’s length, came to Inverness, and returned to Aviemore, content.

 The next day we drove home without incident.

 All photos – Paul Gateshill. ↑

 For more about the viaduct by a true enthusiast see The Happy Pontist : http://happypontist.blogspot.co.uk/2012/07/scottish-bridges-28-findhorn-viaduct.html ↑